-When you first start your copy of Movavi Video Editor, it will be running in LIMITED TRIAL MODE.
+When you first start your copy of Movavi Video Editor Plus, it will be running in LIMITED TRIAL MODE.
 In trial mode, you can try out all of the main features, but the following trial restrictions will apply:

-TRIAL VERSION FULL VERSION Movavi Video Ed itor will stop working after 7 days ✓ Lifetime license A watermark with videos. the words 'trial version' will be added to all exported ✓ No annoying watermarks Audio files will o nly be saved halfway. ✓ Free updates ✓ Discounts on other Movavi products and upgrades
+TRIAL VERSION FULL VERSION ✓ Lifetime license A watermark with the words ' trial version' will be added to all exported videos. ✓ No annoying watermarks 🔯 Audio files will only be saved halfway. ✓ Free updates Discounts on other Movavi products and upgrades

-To remove the restrictions, buy an activation key and use it to activate Movavi Video Editor.
+To remove the restrictions, buy an activation key and use it to activate Movavi Video Editor Plus.